 - 1. A multi-disciplinary HACCP team must be implemented which includes expertise on the process, product and food safety.
 A team leader must be appointed that is fully trained in the HACCP process.
 This team leader may be the SQF practitioner.
 Training must also be provided for all HACCP team members (refer to 2.9.4).
-The scope of the HACCP Food Safety Plan must also be determined, e.g., the products included in the plan and the start and end points of the process under consideration. - 2.
+The scope of the HACCP Food Safety Plan must also be determined, e.g., the products included in the plan and the start and end points of the operations under consideration. - 2.
 Product descriptions must be prepared for all products included in the HACCP Plan that includes all relevant product safety information.
-This may or may not already be included in the finished product specifications (refer to 2.3.5). - 3.
+This may or may not already be included in the finished product handling specifications & descriptions (refer to 2.3.5). - 3.
 The intended use of each of the products included in the scope must be identified, e.g., is the product intended to be further processed, or cooked by the consumer prior to consumption, or is it ready-to-eat.
 Is the product intended for consumption by a vulnerable group, or by the general population (remembering that general population includes vulnerable consumers). - 4.
-Construct a process flow diagram that covers the agreed scope (see step 1 above) of the process and includes all process inputs (e.g., raw materials, packing materials, processing aids), and outputs (including second grade product, product for rework).
+Construct a process flow diagram that covers the agreed scope (see step 1 above) of the process and includes all process inputs (e.g., materials, packing materials, processing aids such as Ice), and outputs (including second grade product, product for rework).
 Every step in the process must be identified. - 5.
 The HACCP team must walk the process and confirm the flow diagram, including any variations on back shifts or overtime shifts.
-The HACCP team leader must sign off on the flow diagram.
+The HACCP team leader must sign off on the flow diagram. - 6.
+Steps 1 through 5 allow the HACCP team to gather all the necessary information to complete step 6, which is also Principle 1 of HACCP.
+This step can be separated into three components: